When you think of the word “agile,” the first thing that comes to your mind is probably not Agile Software Development.

-You probably think of “Agile” as describing something that is able to move quickly and easily, whether it is an athlete or a hummingbird.
-Or, you thought about Julian Edelman and the Patriots’ stunning comeback victory in the Super Bowl.
+You probably think of “agile” as describing something that is able to move quickly and easily, whether it is an athlete or a hummingbird.

-Super Bowl aside, Agile can also be used to describe the project management method that’s taken the software development industry by storm.
+Analogies aside, “agile” can also be used to describe a project management approach that has taken off within the software development industry over the last several years.

 What is Agile?